Berries for Dogs

 It’s important to mention that all the antioxidant power berries hold may be detrimental to your dog’s cancer treatment.2 The whole point of chemotherapy and radiation is to destroy cancer cells by introducing free radicals that target and kill them.
 But remember above when it was mentioned that antioxidants are great at removing free radicals from the body?

 This is where the problem comes in.
-Those antioxidants may work to destroy the free radicals introduced by conventional cancer treatments before they even have the chance to do their job.2
+Those antioxidants may work to destroy the free radicals introduced by conventional cancer treatments before they can do their job.2

-Berries in smaller amounts are likely just fine, but be sure to raise this point with your oncologist if you are considering berries and your dog is undergoing chemotherapy or radiation treatment.
+Berries in smaller amounts like the ones outlined above — or given as treats — are likely fine, but be sure to raise this point with your oncologist if you are considering berries, and your dog is undergoing chemotherapy or radiation treatment.

 Prepping Berries is Easy!

-You can also buy berries frozen, dried, or blended,7 but this may impact their nutritional content.
-For example, fresh black raspberries lost over 20% of their content when freeze dried.23
+You can also buy frozen, dried, or blended berries,7 but this may impact their nutritional content.
+For example, fresh black raspberries lost over 20% of their content when freeze-dried.23

-Regardless of condition, you’ll want to scan and remove berries that have mold or signs of aging that suggest they’ve gone bad.
+Regardless of condition, you’ll want to scan and remove berries with mold or aging signs that suggest they’ve gone bad.

 Creative Ways to Introduce Berries into Your Dog’s Diet

 Incorporating berries into your dog’s diet is easy and can be an opportunity to get creative.
-You may choose to mix them in with your dog’s food, use them as a reward, or incorporate them into homemade dog biscuits.
-Berries are easy to carry and transport on the go, making them a good choice for when you are out with your dog as well.7
+You may mix them with your dog’s food, use them as a reward, or incorporate them into homemade dog biscuits.
+Berries are easy to carry and transport on the go, making them a good choice for when you are out with your dog.7

 Here are some ideas:

-• Give your dog frozen berries when it’s hot out as a nice frozen treat.
+- Give your dog frozen berries as a nice frozen treat when it’s hot.

-• Puree berries for a unique texture to keep your dog’s diet interesting.
-You can give this puree on its own or add it to other cancer-fighting foods.
+- Puree berries for a unique texture to keep your dog’s diet interesting.
+You can give this puree alone or add it to other cancer-fighting foods.

-• You can sprinkle smaller berries, like blueberries, whole onto your dog’s food.
-If you are concerned about a potential choking hazard, then simply mince them.
-For example, you can add 1 teaspoon of minced fresh berries to your dog’s food for a 50-pound dog fed twice a day.2
+- You can sprinkle smaller berries, like blueberries, onto your dog’s food.
+If you are concerned about a choking hazard, mince them.
+For example, you can add one teaspoon of minced fresh berries to your dog’s food for a 50-pound dog fed twice daily.2

-• You can add berries into a homemade dog treat recipe for your dog.
+- You can add berries to a homemade dog treat recipe for your dog.

-Regardless of how you present them, you’ll want to introduce berries to your dog gradually so as not to upset their stomach.7 The quantity you give to your dog will depend on their weight and other nutritional requirements.
-As an example, it’s suggested that a 50-pound dog who eats twice a day have 1 teaspoon of fresh minced berries added to their food.2
+Regardless of how you present them, you’ll want to introduce berries to your dog gradually to not upset their stomach.7 The quantity you give to your dog will depend on their weight and other nutritional requirements.
+For example, it’s suggested that a 50-pound dog who eats twice a day has 1 teaspoon of fresh minced berries added to their food.2

-Keep in mind that berries come in all sorts of flavors, ranging from sweet, to sour, to tart.3 Your dog may have a preference for one over another, which you’ll discover as you go.
+Remember that berries come in all sorts of flavors, ranging from sweet to sour to tart.3 Your dog may prefer one over another, which you’ll discover as you go.
 Similarly, if your dog won’t eat one type of berry, switch it out and try another.

 Where to Purchase Berries